ibm-cloud-docs/vmware-service/common/vmware-aas-overview.md

 The {{site.data.keyword.vcf-aas}} single-tenant consumption model provides the option to deploy managed VMware environments with a dedicated infrastructure.
 You can select from a choice of bare metal servers and storage infrastructure components to create a single-tenant VMware site.
 You manage the capacity of the infrastructure.

 The combination of the single-tenant infrastructure and a software stack that includes VMware ESXi™, VMware vCenter®, VMware NSX-T™, and Cloud Director is called a site.
 Sites are the single-tenant VMware platform that is used to host one or more VMware VDCs.
 VMware VDCs are used to deploy VMware workloads to create virtualized networking, and to connect to external networks that include the public internet and the {{site.data.keyword.IBM_notm}} private network.
-You can start with as little as two dedicated bare metal servers to deploy or migrate existing VMware workloads into a VMware Cloud Director VDC.
+You can start with as few as two dedicated bare metal servers to deploy or migrate existing VMware workloads into a VMware Cloud Director VDC.

 For {{site.data.keyword.vcf-aas}} single-tenant, you first create the dedicated Cloud Director site and then you create the VDCs after the site is ready.
 Find out more about ordering a dedicated single-tenant Cloud Director site in the following video.